CouncilofLorien/counciloflorien.github.io/docs/original/rulings/faq-4.md

 What, me procrastinate? version
 Maintained by Craig "Ichabod" O'Brien \<ich...@cstone.net>

-<br>Especially new and succulent information is marked with \*s.
+<br><br>Especially new and succulent information is marked with \*s.
 Thanks to Herve Guillemet for help on information gathering for this FAQ.

 #### Questions About Characters